Académica do Porto Novo: Appearances at the national championships

 Académica Porto Novo has presented at the national championships 11 times.
 In 2003, the club suffered minimally as they conceded 9 goals, a third over their three goals scored and finished with just a point and was out from further competition, their worst was two matches which they lost 3 to 1 first to Nô Pintcha at Brava Island, then to São Nicolau's Ultramarina at home field.
 In 2005, they won their first match defeating Brava's SC Morabeza, a week later, it became their worst season ever for the club after a 10–1 loss to FC Derby from the adjacent island (São Vicente) down south and became their worst match at the nationals, that formed most of their goals conceded.
-Two more losses were followed.
-The final match of the season which was on June 18 was a 4–2 win over Boa Vista's Estância Baixo who was regional runner-up as Sal Rei won the 2004 national title.
+Two more losses followed.
+The final match of the season which was on June 18 was a 4–2 win over Boa Vista's Estância Baixo who were regional runner-up as Sal Rei won the 2004 national title.
 Académica failed to appear in what would be their first playoff stage.
 Also they finished 6 points which was a record for the club.

 Their next national appearance was in 2011, their first match was a scoreless draw with Praia's Boavista, another draw was followed and had goals that numbered two with Sal's Académico do Aeroporto.
 On May 28, they faced Rosariense Clube, champion from the north of the island and defeated 5–2 and started to make their best season overall, the last match of the season which was a fourth-round match (as the fifth round match was already removed as Brava had no competition) was a 4–0 win over Onze Unidos from Maio.
 In the regular season, they scored 11 goals which their club record for the regular season stood for six years but their overall remains into the present day and since 24 June 2017, is one of two seasons with 13 goals scored, also they finished with 8 points, a record stood for just a year.